Trekking Holidays in Belize on Hiking Trails

 Free Belize Map

-Best Hiking Areas in Belize
+Best Hiking in Belize

 Mountain Cow Cave

-This is an extremely challenging hike and cave exploration.
+This is a challenging hike and cave exploration.
 If you are in good shape, you should make a point to join a tour (ropes are required to get into the cave, so you will not be able to do this without a guide).
 The cave is located in Blue Hole National Park, along the Hummingbird Highway.
 The hike to the cave is about 3 miles, and there is a lot of elevation gain and loss getting there.
 This cave is also known as Crystal Cave for the extensive crystal formations found within, along with Mayan artifacts.
 Many lodges offer their own tours here, but if yours does not offer this adventure, you can contact Mayawalk Tours in San Ignacio.